 The Machame Route known as the “Whiskey” route, begins at Machame Gate, located in the southern base of mountain, within its green, abundant rainforest.
 We climb to the Shira Plateau, then traverse the mountain beneath Kilimanjaro’s Southern Icefield, before summiting from Barafu Hut.
 Machame 9 Day route is recommended because it provides an additional acclimatization day and shortens some of the daily hikes.
 The total time on the mountain is 7 days.

-Our trips begin and end at Stella Maris Lodge in Moshi, Tanzania.
+Our trips begin and end at your lodge in Moshi, Tanzania.
 Clients may arrive at any time on day 1.
-There is a pre-trip meeting at 4:30 PM.
-Private transfers from Kilimanjaro International Airport (JRO) to our lodge in Moshi can be arranged.
+There is a pre-trip meeting in the evening.
+With prior notice, private transfers from Kilimanjaro International Airport (JRO) to your lodge in Moshi can be arranged.

 Elevation and Mileage

 Arrive anytime at your lodge in Moshi, Tanzania.
 With prior arrangement, airport pick up and private transfers to your lodge are available from Kilimanjaro International Airport (JRO), or simply make your own way by taxi.
 We will gather in the evening for a pre-climb briefing and an equipment check.
 We will also confirm you have the appropriate mandatory medical coverage and travel insurance.

 After completing the necessary registration formalities at Machame National Park gate (5,400), we begin to trek through a beautiful and lush forest.
 We have a picnic lunch en route.
 We camp at Machame Camp (9,800 ft).
 [5-6 hours walking]